| |

 makes it hard to reach the articulation of national interests needed to

+adopt those decisions that are considered essential.
 The third issue refers to the need to adapt the WTO to the new realities

 of the international system and global economic competition.
 There is